fawad-ali/bmi591/lab2/README.md

 ## Part 2 ##

-We took approximately 10% of the total number abstracts from the beginning of the complete data set as our training data.
-10% provides over 100K sentences and also also for enough additional validates sets to test our results in future sections.
+I took 15,000 sentences near the beginning of the complete data set as training data.
+While this was only 1% additional validates sets to test our results in future sections.

 ## Part 3